kavitham71/Examples/README.md

 ## Types of Waits?
-- Implicit wait
+- Implicit wait : Used to tell to  the WebDriver to wait for certain amount of time before it throws a "No Such Element Exception".
-- Explicit wait
+- Explicit wait : Used to tell the WebDriver to wait for certain conditions (Expected Conditions) , before throwing an "ElementNotVisibleException" exception.It can be applied only for specified elements.